Curt Casali Player Props: Reds vs. Brewers

 Curt Casali At The Plate

-- Casali has picked up a hit in eight games this year (38.1%), including one multi-hit game.
+- Casali has picked up a hit in nine games this year (40.9%), including one multi-hit game.

-- Casali has picked up an RBI in two games this season, with multiple runs batted in once.
+- Casali has driven in a run in three games this year (13.6%), including one multiple-RBI game.

-- He has scored in five games this season (23.8%), but has had no multi-run games.
+- He has scored in five games this year (22.7%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.